 Inside, the 1/2.3″ CMOS sensor produces 12-bit RAW and jpeg images at a resolution of 4000 x 3000 pixels.

+There is a feature called ‘digital manual focus’.
 This allows you to fine-tune your focus after the shot has been taken.
-A focus lock works by stopping the camera from re-focusing once you found the sweet spot.

 This camera also has WiFi capabilities, sending your images to your phone immediately.
 One handy tip, take extra batteries!